 9. KLS Worldwide

-KLS Worldwide is the second real chauffeured operator on the list and the ninth call.
+KLS Worldwide is the other real chauffeured operator on the list and the ninth call.
 KLS Worldwide is an established NYC-based chauffeured operator with a worldwide network and a sedan, SUV, and Sprinter inventory on an account-grade dispatch posture.
 The group-specific case is the chauffeured group booking for a group that wants a recognized account-grade name and can book the Sprinter tier.
 KLS runs the hourly-as-directed product with the vehicle held across the day.
 The bottom-of-the-list rank is a function of group specialty: KLS is a global corporate-and-event chauffeured operator rather than a dedicated single-coordinator group-convoy product.

 For a group that wants a recognized worldwide chauffeured name and can book the Sprinter tier, KLS Worldwide is a reasonable real-operator call.
 For a group buying a dedicated, single-coordinator, no-surge group move, the higher-ranked operators are the default.